dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Launch a new workspace

 To check if there is something wrong with Dendron vs your particular workspace setup, launch Dendron in a new workspace by running [[Initialize Workspace|dendron.topic.commands#initialize-workspace]].

+### Check the logs

+Run `Dendron: Open Logs` and search for `"level":50` (these are lines with errors in them).
+The logs provide a more detailed description of what went wrong and can point what is happening.

 ## Common Fixes